markheath/azure-funcs-identity-based-connections/README.md

 # Functions app to test Identity Based Connections

-This function app uses managed identities to access a storage account and an Azure Service Bus namespace.
+This function app uses managed identities to access a storage account (both the AzureWebJobStorage account and a separate one called StorageAccount2) and an Azure Service Bus namespace.

 ## Creating your local.settings.json